deki80/random-name-api/README.md

 Imitating Single Page Application's rendering on client behavior, with vanilla JavaScript.
 Backend data fetched with the fetch API.

-It is complit refactor of a forked repository from https://github.com/skolakoda/random-name-api

 # Development

 npm install //to install all dependencies